All Products

 Unique constraint for non-partition keys

-The partitioned table in the preceding example is still used.
-The partition key is created_date, but the unique constraint column is id.
+Use the same partitioned table from the preceding example.
+The partition key is created_date, but the column that requires a unique constraint is id.

 CREATE UNIQUE INDEX partition_range_id_unique_idx ON partition_range(id);